 The problem with using this craps strategy is that it requires a rather large bankroll if you happen to catch a cold streak.
 Always remember that craps aren’t binary, and each roll is completely independent of the previous roll.

 Craps has plenty of betting options and part of the charm, like roulette, is the odds.
-The issue is that many of the tables have limits, and you can quickly run up against your wagering ceiling if you lose a handful of bets in a row.
+The issue is that many of the tables have limits.
+You can quickly run up against your wagering ceiling if you lose a handful of bets in a row.

 Overall, like most casino games, discipline is the key.
 Managing your bankroll can get you through the eventual highs and lows that you will encounter over your playing time.